NightShade256/Prymate/README.md

 2. String `!=` and `==` operations
 3. Modulo `%` for determining the remainder of a expression `a / b`
 4. Floating point literals (type `FLOAT` in the interpreter)
-5. Variable mutability
+5. Variable mutability (identifiers declared using `let` are mutable)
-6. While Loops
+6. While loops
-7. Constants
+7. Constants (`const` keyword replaces `let`s vanilla behaviour)

 ## Resources

 This interpreter wouldn't have been possible without the excellent `Writing an Interpreter in Go` by `Thorsten Ball`.
 I highly recommend you to read it, and build your own Monkey interpreter!

 ## License